tarantool/doc/doc/contributing/docs/api.rst

 If the parameter is optional, make sure it is enclosed in square brackets in the function declaration (in the "heading").
-Do not mark parameters additionaly as "optional" or "required":
+Do not mark parameters additionally as "optional" or "required":

 ..  code-block:: rst